SzymonFromPoland/My-Store-Website/README.md

 A simple store mad in spring boot.

 Features:
-Sign in and Sing up,
+Sign in and Sing up, \n
-Account data edition,
+Account data edition, \n
 Admin panel - managing and viewing orders, adding and removing products, Store,
 Cart,